cbernet/heppy/README.md

 Examples
 --------

-Several examples are provided in the test/ directory:
+A simple example are provided in the test/ directory:

 	cd test/

-Read a root file and print each event:

-	multiloop.py  Trash   print_events_cfg.py

-Read a root file and create a simple tree:
+Create a root file with a tree:

+    python create_tree.py

+Process the root file:

-	multiloop.py  Trash2  simple_tree_cfg.py
+	multiloop.py  Output   simple_example_cfg.py

+Investigate the contents of the Output folder and its subdirectories.